-We have acted as Bond Counsel in connection with the authorization, sale, issuance and delivery of the Series 2009 Bonds.
+We have acted as Bond Counsel in connection with the authorization, sale, issuance and delivery of the Second Series Bonds.
 In that capacity, we have examined the provisions of Chapter 15C of the Massachusetts General Laws, as amended, and we have examined and are familiar with originals or copies, certified or otherwise identified to our satisfaction, of the By-Laws of the Authority and such records of the Authority, certificates of officers of the Authority and other documents and instruments, and have made such other investigation of facts and examination of Massachusetts and federal law, as we have deemed necessary or proper for the purpose of rendering this opinion.
-We have also examined a record of proceedings relating to the authorization, sale, issuance and delivery of the Series 2009 Bonds.
+We have also examined a record of proceedings relating to the authorization, sale, issuance and delivery of the Second Series Bonds.
 Capitalized terms used herein shall, unless otherwise specified, have the meanings set forth in the Resolution.

-The Series 2009 Bonds are being issued to finance education loans, to refund certain bonds previously issued by the Authority, to fund a portion of the Capitalized Interest Account deposit for the Series 2009 Bonds, and to fund a portion of the Reserve Fund for the Series 2009 Bonds.
+The Second Series Bonds are being issued to refund certain bonds previously issued by the Authority, to fund a portion of the Reserve Fund for the Second Series Bonds and to fund a portion of the Capitalized Interest Account for the Second Series Bonds.